 3. INTERSTELLAR (2014)

 Its rare that a film gets made that only gets more relevant as time moves on, but Christopher Nolan’s Interstellar will sadly become more prescient in the future.
 Matthew McConaughey found a career groove early in the decade whereby he now doesn’t know how to deliver a bad performance, and his Joseph Cooper is one of the stand out acting displays of the decade.
 As with all Nolan films, acting support around him is equally superb, as his Cooper leaves an environmentally knackered Earth in search of a planet that can save humanity.
-The real star though were the space effects which, thanks to input from theoretical physicist Kip Thorn, finally showed a real version of space on the big screen.
+Matching the acting brilliance with visual brilliance, the space effects which, thanks to input from theoretical physicist Kip Thorn, finally showed a real version of space on the big screen.
 And what a wonder it was to see.

 2. THE GUEST (2014)